technicalpickles/technicalpickles.github.com/_posts/2006-10-20-musings-of-the-current-state-of-open-source-java.markdown

 layout: post
 ---

 <p>[Note: I'm actually referring to open source Java software and libraries, not Java itself]</p>

 <p>I've been maintaining and working with Java packages for pretty close to a year and a half now.
 And I hate to say it, but it is only becoming more apparent that things are less than ideal.</p>

 <p>Sure, there are a multitude of projects out there, great projects.
 Eclipse, Tomcat, Netbeans, Azureus, all of the Apache Jakarta project, and many more.
 For a developer, it's great.</p>

 <p>For a packager... it's not so nice of a picture.
 Builds packages vary from project to project with some kind of unholy glow.
-While there are some defactor standards out ther e, ie using ant or maven, it ain't pretty.</p>
+While there are some defactor standards out there, ie using ant or maven, it ain't pretty.</p>

 <p>How do you build your javadocs?
 Is the target named doc, docs, javadocs, javadoc, or api?<br>
 How do you manage your dependencies on third party libraries?
 Include every jar under the sun, bundle the source in with your own, or download the from the interweb?</p>